Cabin pressurization: Mechanics

-Pressurization is achieved by the design of an airtight fuselage engineered to be pressurized with a source of compressed air and controlled by an environmental control system (ECS).
-The most common source of compressed air for pressurization is bleed air extracted from the compressor stage of a gas turbine engine, from a low or intermediate stage and also from an additional high stage; the exact stage can vary depending on engine type.
-By the time the cold outside air has reached the bleed air valves, it is at a very high pressure and has been heated to around 200 °C. The control and selection of high or low bleed sources is fully automatic and is governed by the needs of various pneumatic systems at various stages of flight.
+An airtight fuselage is pressurized using a source of compressed air and controlled by an environmental control system (ECS).
+The most common source of compressed air for pressurization is bleed air from the compressor stage of a gas turbine engine; from a low or intermediate stage or an additional high stage, the exact stage depending on engine type.
+By the time the cold outside air has reached the bleed air valves, it has been heated to around 200 °C. The control and selection of high or low bleed sources is fully automatic and is governed by the needs of various pneumatic systems at various stages of flight.
+Piston-engine aircraft require an additional compressor, see diagram right.

 The part of the bleed air that is directed to the ECS is then expanded to bring it to cabin pressure, which cools it.
 A final, suitable temperature is then achieved by adding back heat from the hot compressed air via a heat exchanger and air cycle machine known as a PAC (Pressurization and Air Conditioning) system.
-In some larger airliners, hot trim air can be added downstream of air conditioned air coming from the packs if it is needed to warm a section of the cabin that is colder than others.
+In some larger airliners, hot trim air can be added downstream of air-conditioned air coming from the packs if it is needed to warm a section of the cabin that is colder than others.

 At least two engines provide compressed bleed air for all the plane's pneumatic systems, to provide full redundancy.
 Compressed air is also obtained from the auxiliary power unit (APU), if fitted, in the event of an emergency and for cabin air supply on the ground before the main engines are started.
 Most modern commercial aircraft today have fully redundant, duplicated electronic controllers for maintaining pressurization along with a manual back-up control system.